greenelab/deep-review/all-sections.md

 algorithm's output will be equally likely to occur regardless of the participation of any one individual.
 The limit is determined by a single parameter which provides a quantification of privacy.
 Simmons et al.
-[@6XtEfQMC] present the ability to perform GWASs in a differentially private manner and Abadi et al. [@ucHUOABT] show the ability to train deep learning classifiers under the differential privacy framework.
+[@6XtEfQMC] present the ability to perform genome-wide association studies (GWASs) in a differentially private manner, and Abadi et al. [@ucHUOABT] show the ability to train deep learning classifiers under the differential privacy framework.
 Federated learning [@U0ySdznJ] and secure aggregations [@1GprsH3DV; @b8DJ1u6W] are